showmic09/personal_website/docs/_pages/publications.md

 - *47th Annual Review of Progress in Quantitative NDE, August 25-26, 2020* Influence of Morphology on Ultrasonic Scattering: A Theoretical Study
 - *TMS Annual Meeting & Exhibition, March 15-18, 2021* Influence of Morphology on Ultrasonic Scattering: A Theoretical Study
 - *TMS Annual Meeting & Exhibition, March 15-18, 2021* Ultrasonic Scattering in Two-Phase Polycrystalline Materials
+## Poster Presentations
+- Influence of Morphology of Synthetic Microstructures on Ultrasonic Scattering and Attenuation, 2020 **S Islam**, J. A. Turner
+- Detection of Near Race Subsurface Inclusion Using Ultrasonic Surface Waves in Railroad Tapered Roller Bearings, 2019 **S Islam**, S P. Deshpande, J. A. Turner
+- Calculations of Ultrasonic Properties for Simulated Microstructures Created Using DREAM.3D, 2019 N Matz, M Norouzian, **S Islam**, J. A. Turner (**3rd** out of 25 posters)